Wisconsin Physicians Service Insurance Corp. — Federal Contractor Profile

 Frequently Asked Questions

-What does WISCONSIN PHYSICIANS SERVICE INSURANCE CORP. do for the government?
+What does WISCONSIN PHYSICIANS SERVICE INSURANCE CORP. do for the federal government?

 How much taxpayer money does WISCONSIN PHYSICIANS SERVICE INSURANCE CORP. receive?